-Centurion Lounges are a different story – and that's a curse and a blessing.
+Centurion Lounges are really nice, which is a curse and a blessing.
 They're popular to the point that it can get crowded.
 And after a recent visit to the Centurion Lounge Las Vegas (LAS), that much is clear.

 Read on to see what you should expect and keep in mind.